dklimbu/SHARPpack/README.md

 on a single node or parallel (trajectories are parallelized in this case) on nodes on the cluster.

 ## Contact
-For any queries and feedbacks please contact Dr. Limbu (dil.limbu@umkc.edu) or Dr. Shakib (shakib@njit.edu).
+For any queries and feedbacks please contact Dr. Limbu (dil.limbu@umkc.edu) or Dr. Shakib (shakib@njit.edu)